Top tips cheat sheet...

-Download the Top Tips now and keep it handy!
+Download the Wormlovers top tips now and keep it handy!

 Paper, cardboard, and more paper.

-It is good practice to match the volume of food scraps [nitrogen] with shredded non-shiny paper and cardboard [carbon].
-Rip up old envelopes, receipts, toilet rolls, egg cartons, and non-glossy advertising materials and add to the scraps in your kitchen, as well as adding shredded newspaper and cardboard to your worm farm.
+Our number one tip - match the volume of food scraps [nitrogen] you are adding to the worm farm with shredded non-shiny paper and cardboard [carbon].
+Rip up old envelopes, receipts, toilet rolls, egg cartons, and non-glossy advertising materials and add to the scraps to your kitchen caddy, as well as adding shredded newspaper and cardboard to your worm farm.

 You can also use old straw, dried leaves and rotted lawn clippings as a source of carbon.
-We recommend adding equal amounts of carbon to nitrogen.
+Once more with feeling - add equal amounts of carbon and nitrogen.

 When in doubt add more paper!

 If you add more food than the worms can eat it may go rancid and create a toxic, smelly environment.